gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ## Fuzzing

 I am a fan a fuzzing, it's great.
-Almost every time I fuzz some code, I find an corner case I did not think about, especially when doing parsing.
+Almost every time I fuzz some code, I find a corner case I did not think about, especially when doing parsing.

 I added fuzzing to the project so that every new Rust function is fuzzed.
 I initially used [AFL](https://rust-fuzz.github.io/book/afl.html) but then turned to [cargo-fuzz](https://rust-fuzz.github.io/book/cargo-fuzz.html), and I'll explain why.